-You will often find blogs and guides on what questions to ask at the end of the interview and there are 100s more out there on social media and company blogs.
+The questions that you ask at the end of an interview leave a lasting impression.
+You will find plenty of blogs and guides on what the best questions are, there are 100s out there on social media and company blogs.

-As Recruitment Consultants, we coach candidates through interview preparation.
-Our advice is; prepare at least 20 questions to ask at the end of your interview, as many of them will be answered through the process.
+Many of them will be answered throughout the interview.
 But, what are the top questions you can ask your interviewer that will really make an impression?
 What will show your potential new employer that you mean business?

 1. Why did you join this company?

 This question is a great way of getting an inside view of what is attractive about the company.
-Another way of asking this is ‘Why would I want to work here?’
 This will give you an idea of what your interviewer or potential manager is like and what he/she sees as important.
-Interviewers will no doubt have a fairly standard explanation of the companies’ activities, products, team, and culture, but this question helps dig a little deeper.
+The interviewers will no doubt have a fairly standard explanation of the companies’ activities, products, team, and culture, but this question helps dig a little deeper.
+Another way of asking this is ‘Why would I want to work here?’ or ‘What does your employee value proposition include?’

 Asking this question demonstrates that you’re not just looking for another job but are genuinely interested in a long-term future.

-2. How would my role affect the team and business in the short, medium and long-term?
+2. How will this role affect the team and business in the short, medium and long-term?

 This shows you are not just thinking about yourself, but rather where you fit into the wider picture.
 It changes the conversation to being about what you can do for the company rather than just about the role itself.